ENFORCEMENT OF SUPPORT OBLIGATION

 Medical Insurance Information, CS 490P Enforcement of Medical Insurance, and CS

 495P Collecting Court Ordered Medical Support.
-If you are enforcing medical support
+If you are enforcing medical

-not being a party arises, consult with your management chain.
+issue of not being a party arises, consult with your management chain.